chloieeeramos/Liri-Node-App/README.md

 LIRI is like iPhone's SIRI.
 However, while SIRI is a Speech Interpretation and Recognition Interface, LIRI is a Language Interpretation and Recognition Interface.
 LIRI will be a command line node app that takes in parameters and gives you back data.

 ## How To Use
 Use node to run this program.
-Use node liri.js then run one of the following comands, then add search text:
+Use node liri.js then run one of the following commands, then add search text:

 * `concert-this`
 * `spotify-this-song`